HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/productive-js-tools.md

 featured_image: '/img/dev-prod.jpg'
 ---

+There are lots of software tools freely available to use.
+Some of them highly impacts the way we work, and they can let us do more in less time

+If you are someone working with TypeScript/JavaScript, checkout the following productivity tools if they work for you

 ## 1. Volta

 Are you telling your team to install a particular version of Node.js for a project?
 Or working with multiple projects requiring different Node.js versions